astronomer/airflow-guides/guides/install-cli-windows10-wsl.md

 ## Astronomer CLI in WSL

 This guide will walk you through the setup and configuration process for using the Astronomer CLI in the Windows Subsystem for Linux (WSL) on Windows 10.
-In this guide, we assume you have already [enabled the WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and are running in the bash terminal.
+At this point, you should be running in the bash terminal and have the [the WSL enabled](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

-We're using Ubuntu as our linux flavor of choice, but this giude should work for other distrubutions as well.
+(*Note:* We're using Ubuntu as our Linux flavor of choice,but this giude should work for other distrubutions as well).

 Much of the setup process is borrowed from a guide written by Nick Janetakis.
 Find the full guide here: [Setting Up Docker for Windows and WSL to Work Flawlessly](https://docs.microsoft.com/en-us/windows/wsl/install-win10)